iterative/dvc.org/content/blog/2020-05-08-dvc-ambassador-program-announcement.md

 can do outreach in ways that are personally motivating and enjoyable.
 There are a few guidelines:

-- We ask for a one-year commitment
+- We ask for at least one-year commitment
-- We ask ambassadors to contribute four activities per year, about once every three months.
+- We ask ambassadors to contribute at least four activities per year, about once every three months.
+There's no upper limit to how much you can do!
 - For your first contribution, we ask for a blog post- this way, we can collaborate with you to help get all the technical details right.
 After that, it’s up to you!